- Video : How to Teach Your Child About Good Touch and Bad Touch

-Don’t treat your children like innocent beings who have to be kept away from sexual language.
-Employing the appropriate terminology for their body parts, such as penis, vagina and so on, makes these parts feel more important than if you call them by childish slang words.
-The right words will be also helpful for your child to express themselves accurately with respect to their body.
+Don’t treat your child like an innocent being who should never learn sexual terms.
+Employing the appropriate terminology for the body parts, such as penis, vagina and so on, makes these parts feel important and you shouldn’t use slangs for them.
+The right words will be also helpful for your child to express herself accurately with respect to her body.

 This is a simple rule to follow when teaching very young children about bad touch.
-Explain to them that any parts of their body covered by a swimming outfit or underwear are a private region that should not be touched or seen by anyone except themselves.
-This way they will know if they are being inappropriately touched and can voice their responses to you.
-However, insist that they inform you if they feel uncomfortable by being touched anywhere on their bodies.
+Explain to your child that the parts of her body covered by a swimming outfit or innerwear are private parts that should not be touched or seen by anyone except her.
+This way she will know if she is being inappropriately touched and can voice her responses to you.
+However, insist that she informs you if she feels uncomfortable by being touched anywhere on her body.

 Good touch feels great and is a bonding experience, while bad touch breeds discomfort and stress.
 But let your child know about the intermediate safe touch, which might feel bad but is actually necessary.
-For example, examinations by doctors, receiving injections and medical treatments might upset your child but they need to know that these actions are necessary to safeguard their health.
+For example, examinations by doctors, receiving injections and medical treatments might upset your child but she should know that these actions are necessary to safeguard her health.

 7. Employ the Right Literature

 There are several books around that you can use to teach your children about the right and wrong ways to be touched.
-These books usually come with pictorial representations of the human anatomy, from which they can learn about their bodies as well.
+These books usually come with pictorial representations of human anatomy, from which your child can learn about her body as well.

 8. Allow Your Child to Back Off

-Sometimes children just aren’t feeling affectionate or in a physical mood.
+Sometimes children just don’t feel like being touched and they don’t want anyone to kiss them or shower love on them.
 Some children can also be naturally distant.
 Don’t force them to provide physical affection, as this might cause them to associate touching you with their lowered moods.
 Let them walk away from any physical encounters if they want to, even if it upsets you.

-Your child should not be feeling guilty if they refuse affection from anyone for any reason.
-Tell them that when it comes to their own physical space, their feelings and decisions are paramount.
-This will teach them to trust their emotions with clarity.
+Your child should not feel guilty if she refuses affection from anyone for any reason.
+Tell her that when it comes to her own physical space, her feelings and decisions are paramount.
+This will teach her to trust her emotions with clarity.

 Children are more amenable to visual narratives than a basic explanation.
-You can play small games with them where they can practice shouting for help or saying “No” if someone is pestering them.
+You can play small games with her where she can practice shouting for help or saying “No” if someone pesters her.